The Road To Cromer Pier

 The interviews I undertook included one with James Bustar, a juggler/comedian, who was in the 2017 show.
 Having watched the show one evening the sheer quality stood out for me.
 This is a highly professional organisation running a top class show, so I needed to make sure that my book did justice to that.
 Now nearly two years later I’m finally confident that I’ve done that.

-I will be heading to Cromer for the opening gala night of the 2019 Summertime Special Show at the Pavilion Theatre Ton 29th June, which is the day of the launch.
+I will be heading to Cromer for the preview night of the 2019 Summertime Special Show at the Pavilion Theatre on 28th June, which is the day of the launch of the paperback.
+I’ll be signing copies ahead of the show.

 So what is it all about then?
 Well, The Road to Cromer Pier is a fiction novel about the lives and loves of the cast and crew of the Cromer Pier Summertime Special Show.
 As the cover says: